Meatball Subs

 Instructions

-- 1Lightly whisk two large eggs in a small bowl.
-In a separate small bowl, combine the breadcrumbs, Parmesan, garlic powder, onion powder, Italian seasoning, salt, and pepper.
+- 1Lightly whisk the eggs in a small bowl.
+In a separate bowl, combine the panko breadcrumbs, Parmesan, garlic powder, onion powder, Italian seasoning, salt, and pepper.
+Add the Italian pork sausage, ground beef, whisked eggs, and milk to a large bowl; mix gently with your hands until just combined—do not overmix.

 Nutrition — Per Serving